aws-samples/aws-modernization-with-cprime/content/10_Getting_Started/1_aws_event_engine.md

 Leave the values as is, and click **Next** .

 In the "Specify your license key" page we need to input a trial license.
-Click the **Generate a Jira Trial License** link, and follow the instruction on getting a license number.
+Input the Trial License given to you by the staff.

 ![jira_server_init_2](/images/10_Getting_Started/jira_server_init_2.png)

-When you have one, copy it back into the page, and click **Next**.
+Then click **Next**.

 In the "Setup An Administrator Account" page we setup our main user.
 For our workshop, lets create a user named **Jordan**,